 What length of time should I commit to?

 There are no minimum or maximum lengths of stay, but due to limited availability give preference to those we stay at least a week.
 We have volunteers who come for a weekend and others who stay for the entire summer.
-First-time volunteers should consider that an initial stay of 2-3 days may not be long enough to become familiar with the operation and the bears as we do require a 48 hour waiting period before being allowed on the grounds, therefore it is preferred that first time volunteers stay a minimum of one week.
+First-time volunteers should consider that an initial stay of 3-5 days may not be long enough to become familiar with the operation and the bears as we do require a 48 hour waiting period before being allowed on the grounds, therefore it is preferred that first time volunteers stay a minimum of one week.
 Coordination and scheduling are easier if volunteers sign up for periods of a week or longer; however, we recognize that people have busy schedules, and may only be able to volunteer for a day or two!
 Alternatively, we offer volunteer programs to those that live locally and can coordinate with you to get you on a weekly schedule in which you volunteer the same day, each week, for the season!
 We typically need volunteers from May 1st through October 15th of each year.
 Our college students begin to go back to school in August so we are ALWAYS in need of help late July-September and almost always can provide room and board then.

 Where will I stay while working with the bears?

 Because of our expanded internship program, it can be difficult to provide housing for short-term volunteers, although every effort is made to accommodate long-term volunteers on site.
 You will be notified of the availability of on site housing when you call or email to apply.
 It is important to remember that there is no electricity, running water, or telephone service at the VSWS.

 Please Note: Tent camping or campers with soft sides are not allowed.